 Sometime in late 1997, I started using the Internet regularly, and one of the first things I did a lot of research on was hyperhidrosis, or more specifically, on excessive hand sweating.
-My hand sweating (which started around 1991 right around the advent of puberty) at the time was quite severe, probably about 75 percent as bad as what you see in this sweaty hands video.
-The following is a picture of someone else's palmar hyperhidrosis that seems to better convey the exact level of severity of my hand sweating in 1997.
+My excessively sweaty palms problem started around 1991 when I was in my early teens.
+I would guess that my sweating was about 75-80 percent as bad as what you see in this sweaty hands video.
 Although many experts suggest that such sweaty hands affect 1-2 percent of the population, I never met anyone in my life with such a problem until I had my ETS surgery and saw other patients in the same hospital.

 The sweating could randomly start at any time of the day, independent of weather, stress, nervousness, anxiety and so on.
 I would guess that I had at least somewhat sweaty palms for half my waking hours.
 I messed up exam papers while writing, played racket sports with unease whenever the racket slipped, and hated shaking hands.
 During the course of my research, I was quite surprised to learn that there was a simple surgical solution to my problem of excessively sweaty hands in the form of endoscopic thoracic sympathectomy (ETS).
 At the time, not too may surgeons were offering ETS surgery.
 Nevertheless, the top few search results for "hyperhidrosis" on AltaVista in 1997 and 1998 were all related to ETS surgery.